ltvragr/doris/README.md

 =====

 ### DORIS: A Database of Research in Science ###
-DORIS is a project of YaleSTC to support reserach in science
+DORIS is a project of YaleSTC to support research in science